Set up client filters

 - Clients are not included in the server class by default.

-- Clients that match any whitelist entry, and do not match any blacklist entry, are included in the server class.
+- Clients that match any include list entry, and do not match any exclude list entry, are included in the server class.

-- Clients that match any blacklist entry are not included in the server class, regardless of whitelist.
+- Clients that match any exclude list entry are not included in the server class, regardless of the include list.

-- The machine type filter operates on the output from the whitelist/blacklist filters.
-If you want to use the machine type as the sole qualifier, you must also put an asterisk in the whitelist filter.
+- The machine type filter operates on the output from the include/exclude filters.
+If you want to use the machine type as the sole qualifier, you must also put an asterisk in the include list filter.

 The following examples describe various results and what you need to enter into the filter fields to obtain them.
 These are just examples and are dependent on specific conventions for client host names and DNS names.